Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

 }
 ```

-- And unregister it, in onStop for example
+- And unregister it, in onStop for example:

 ``` java
 @Override